Vrush-coder/SmartLearningPortal/Smart-Learning-Portal-Vru/backend/README.md

-# Learning Management System (LMS) Backend
+# Smart Learning Portal (SLP) Backend

-Welcome to the Learning Management System (LMS) backend repository!
+Welcome to the Smart Learning Portal (SLP) backend repository!
 This open-source project aims to provide a robust backend for managing courses, educational content, and student interactions.

 ## Features